The CDC Just Added 13 Conditions That Put You at Big "Risk"

 The CDC encourages keeping your potential exposure to the virus at a minimum.
 "Every activity that involves contact with others has some degree of risk right now.
 Knowing if you are at increased risk for severe illness and understanding the risks associated with different activities of daily living can help you make informed decisions about which activities to resume and what level of risk you will accept.
 This information is especially critical as communities begin to reopen," they write.
 They suggest "focusing on activities where social distancing can be maintained, washing your hands frequently, limiting contact with and disinfecting commonly touched surfaces or shared items, and wearing a cloth face covering when you are around people you do not live with, especially when it is difficult to stay 6 feet apart or when people are indoors."

-As for yourself, to get through this pandemic at your healthiest, don't miss these Things You Should Never Do During the Coronavirus Pandemic.
+As for yourself, to get through this pandemic at your healthiest, don't miss these COVID Mistakes You Should Never Make.